EpiLink/EpiLink/docs/MaintainerGuide.md

 - [Make sure your reverse proxy configuration is secure](https://docs.zoroark.guru/#/ktor-rate-limit/usage?id=reverse-proxies-and-ip-address-spoofing), specifically the part about overriding the headers the clients send.
 - [Set the reverse proxy headers configuration](#http-server-settings) in EpiLink's configuration
 - Make sure everything still works
+- Ensure that no configuration warning appears in the logs upon starting EpiLink.
+If some appear, fix them.

 After doing all that, you will be good to go!
 Read on to learn how to do all of these things!

 ## Deployment

 !> **EpiLink requires HTTPS and must be put behind a reverse proxy which passes remote host information in the `X-Forwarded-*` or `Forwarded` headers.** You should use the reverse proxy to add HTTPS via something like Let's Encrypt.
+[You must configure the `proxyType` option accordingly](#http-server-settings)

 ### Using Docker